top of page

 APPLICATION PROCEDURE

-Complete the application form and return with all supporting documentation to ao@millennium-institute.org.
-Fully completed application must be submitted by 17 November 2023.
+Complete the application form and return it with all supporting documentation to ao@millennium-institute.org.
+A fully completed application must be submitted by 17 November 2023.

 WHAT PEOPLE SAY